Thank you and for more information go to the BCCSA website or email firstname.lastname@example.org

 Yes.
 Some courses obtained from another provincial safety association affiliated with the CFCSA are equivalent to BCCSA’s courses.
 Contact email@example.com to determine if your course is equivalent.

 The CSO designation acquired through ASTTBC is awarded based on specific educational requirements from other training providers.
 We too recognize the training aspect of this designation.
-If you have successfully passed the 2 week CSO program from BCIT, ER Plus or the Care Institute, you automatically receive equivalency for Leadership of Health and Safety Excellence and Train the Safety Trainer, which are compulsory courses of the BC NSCO designation.
+If you have successfully passed the 2 week CSO program from BCIT, Universal Health and Safety (formerly ER Plus) or the CARE Institute, you automatically receive equivalency for Leadership of Health and Safety Excellence and Train the Safety Trainer, which are compulsory courses of the BC NCSO® designation.

-No. You will need to keep it up‐to‐date by (a) completing six hours of professional development within the three‐year cycle of the certificate (see course list for suggestions), (b) maintaining COR Internal Auditor status including a student audit, and (c) maintaining all required certifications (i.e. first aid and fall protection).
-Once your NCSO or NHSA expires, you will not be able to renew until you complete all maintenance requirements.
+No. You will need to keep it up‐to‐date by (a) completing six hours of professional development within the three‐year cycle of the certificate (see course list for suggestions), (b) maintaining COR® Internal Auditor status including a student audit, and (c) maintaining all required certifications (i.e. first aid and fall protection).
+Once your NCSO® or NHSA™ expires, you will not be able to renew until you complete all maintenance requirements.

 Thank you and for more information go to the BCCSA website or email firstname.lastname@example.org